cstoquer/pixelbox/README.md

 index.html
 ```

- - `assets/` is where you put your game assets files (images, text files, JSON)
+ - `assets/` is where game assets goes(images, text files, JSON)
- - `audio/` is where you put sounds and music
+ - `audio/` is where sounds and music goes
  - `src/` is the source code folder, and `main.js` is the entry file of the game.

 # Programming with pixelbox

-Pixelbox provides:
- - A main screen canvas in which you can `print` text, `draw` tiles, sprites or images.
- - Automatic asset map generator and loader
- - Keyboard/gamepads inputs manager
- - Audio manager with automatic loading system

 ### Program structure